Deruta: Ceramics

+The first factory is believed to date to 1401, founded by Agostino di Antonio di Duccio, a pupil of Luca della Robbia.
+By 1501 a renowned factory was operating, although some accounts place its establishment at 1525.

+Deruta's ceramics were particularly valued for their metallic luster, and especially for maiolica decorated with grotesque motifs on a blue background, similar to Faenza, and for figurative maiolica inspired by Urbino.
+A master known as il Frate also contributed significantly.

-The local clay was good for ceramics, whose production began in the Early Middle Ages, but found its artistic peak in the 15th and early 16th century, with highly characteristic local styles of maiolica, such as the "Bella Donna" plates with conventional portraits of beauties, whose names appear on fluttering banderoles with flattering inscriptions.
+The local production found its artistic peak in the 15th and early 16th century, with highly characteristic local styles of maiolica, such as the "Bella Donna" plates with conventional portraits of beauties, whose names appear on fluttering banderoles with flattering inscriptions.
 The lack of fuel enforced low firing temperatures, but from the beginning of the 16th century, Deruta became (with Gubbio) a specialist centre for metallic lustreware in golds and ruby red, added over the glaze.
 In the 16th century Deruta produced the so-called "Rafaellesque" ware, decorated with fine arabesques and grottesche on a fine white ground.

-Deruta, with Gubbio and Urbino, continues to produce some of the finest Italian maiolica.